-Section 1.1 You are enrolled in UW Health Quartz Medicare Advantage, which is a Medicare HMO
+Section 1.1 You are enrolled in Aurora Health Quartz Medicare Advantage, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, UW Health Quartz Medicare Advantage.
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, Aurora Health Quartz Medicare Advantage.
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-UW Health Quartz Medicare Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization).

-UW Health Quartz Medicare Advantage does not include Part D prescription drug coverage.
+Aurora Health Quartz Medicare Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Aurora Health Quartz Medicare Advantage does not include Part D prescription drug coverage.